WHAT IS ECE R10?

 There are 57 countries which are under the scope of UN ECE Regulation 10.
 Each country has a ECE symbol and designated type approval authority.
 For instance for Ireland, ECE symbol is E24 and designated type approval authority is NSAI.
 For whole list of ECE R10 countries visit this page: ECE R10 Countries

-There are two cost item for ECE R10 compliance: testing and type approval.
+There are two cost item for ECE R10 compliance: testing & test report and type approval certification & certificate

 What are the costs for ECE R10 EMC testing?

 EMC testing costs depend on the features of the product, test plan, and location of test laboratory.
-If your product is a simple electronic sub assembly which has no immunity related function, reduced EMC tests are allowed.
-This will make costs lower.
-For such a simple product operating at a single voltage and with a single operation mode, ECE R10 testing costs will change in this range: 3.000 – 3.500 USD.
+If your product is a simple Electronic Sub Assembly (ESA) or component which has no immunity related function, reduced EMC tests are allowed.
+This will make testing costs lower.
+For such a simple product operating at a single voltage (12V or 24V) and with a single operation mode, ECE R10 testing costs would be around $3.5k.
+Testing costs of vehicles are more than testing ESAs or components.
+EMC testing costs directly depends on the test duration and labor cost, thus the country in which the tests is also essential.

 What are the costs for ECE R10 Type Approval?